• Skip to primary navigation

 A 3 layered cake with a slice taken out of it

-The complete cake is composed of layers of fluffy vanilla cake that is slathered with a layer of strawberry jam.
-It’s then layered with a mascarpone and whipped cream frosting, plus a ton of fresh berries like strawberries, blackberries, blueberries, and raspberries.
+This impressive yet easy dessert is composed of fluffy vanilla layer cake that is slathered with strawberry jam.
+It’s then topped with a mascarpone and whipped cream frosting, plus a ton of fresh berries like strawberries, blackberries, blueberries, and raspberries.

 When I was in pastry school one of my favorite things to make were layer cakes.
-No surprise here that they are still at the top of my list!
-Like this blackberry cake, this strawberry basil cake, or my ultimate lemon poppy seed cake.
+No surprise here that they are still at the top of my list- now I have a whole layer cake recipe collection!
+This marble layer cake is so easy yet looks fancy, and this classic vanilla cake in a bundt pan has 5 star reviews!

-This chantilly cake is made in 3 separate 6″ layers which is the perfect size to bring to a bbq, potluck, or celebrate a birthday.
+This berry filled vanilla layer cake is made in 3 separate 6″ layers which is the perfect size to bring to a bbq, potluck, or celebrate a birthday.
 If you dont want to slather it Mascarpone frosting, you can also use this Chantilly Cream to fill and frost it!

 What does Chantilly Mean?